 The Simons Foundation

-Prepared by Ernie Regehr, O.C., Senior Fellow in Defence Policy and Arctic Security, The Simons Foundation
+Prepared by Ernie Regehr, O.C., Senior Fellow in Arctic Security and Defence, The Simons Foundation

 and Michelle Jackett, M.A.